sleepingkingstudios/incunabulum/settings/wellspring/geography/index.md

 The Garden District is the home of Wellspring's well-to-do though not wealthy, with rows of townhouses, tree-lined avenues and parks, and shops and restaurants for fine dining and luxuries.
 Many of the city's houses of worship can be found in the Garden District as well.

+##### The Pointed Cap

+The unofficial apprentice hangout for the Arcane Order, the Pointed Cap was originally a working class bar called the Bent Horseshoe.
+After it was gutted in the Sherem Wars, it was rebuilt by its current proprietor, a tiefling who goes by the name Pierre.
+The Pointed Cap is infamous for its varied cocktail menu, featuring spirits Pierre claims are actually infernal in origin.
+The building is also strongly warded to suppress spellcasting, officially to prevent student shenanigans, which makes it a useful neutral ground for some otherwise-hostile parties.

 ##### The Tower Of Knowledge

 The headquarters of the [Arcane Order]({{site.baseurl}}/settings/wellspring/organizations#the-arcane-order) is a grand edifice of marble, with a fortified tower jutting out over the edge of the Great Chasm.
 In addition to the great library, it holds the offices of the guild’s leadership, laboratories of the arcane arts, and (it is claimed) vaults filled with powerful enchanted artifacts.